iDEP-SDSU/idep/readme.md

 ```
 sudo docker-compose up -d --scale webapp=15
 ```
 Now the server is running.
 You should be able to use iDEP from a web browser with http://12.12.12.12/idep94/, where 12.12.12.12 is the IP address of the server.
+ShinyGO can used via http://12.12.12.12/go74/.
 The server's port 80 should be exposed.

 You can bring the Shiny server down, Pass `--volumes` to also remove the data volume.
 ```